Members

 Director: Gilles Roussel

-Research Coordinator: Fabienne Anfosso Lédée
+Research Committee Delegate: Fabienne Anfosso Lédée

 BASt, Germany